Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Applications to Experimental data: predictions and estimates

 As we now demonstrate, a prediction of our approach is that of a non-trivial distribution of velocities.
 Towards this end, we recall that regardless of the specifics of the potential energy and possible phase coexistence, given an inverse temperature $\beta'$, in all equilibrium classical non-relativistic systems adhering with separable (potential energy) position and momenta (kinetic energy) dependence, the probability density associated with any Cartesian velocity component $v_{i \alpha}$ of a given particle $i$ of mass $m_i$ is $\sqrt{ \frac{2 \pi }{m_{i} \beta'}} ~e^{-\beta' m_i v^2_{i \alpha}/2}$ (i.e., the standard Maxwell-Boltzmann distribution).
 Eqs. (\ref{pp}, \ref{pp'}) then assert that in the supercooled system,

 That is, at any fixed inverse temperature $\beta$, the velocity distribution $P_{\beta}(v_{i \alpha})$ is a ``Gaussian transform'' \cite{Alecu} of the conditional probability $P(\beta|\beta')$.
 Eq. (\ref{no_Maxwell_dist}) may be tested experimentally.
 Regretablly, thermostats used in typical numerical simulations (e.g., the celebrated Nose-Hoover \cite{Nose,Hoover}, Andersen \cite{Andersen_thermostat}, and Langevin \cite{Langevin1,Langevin2} thermostats) are all guaranteed, by construction, to yield a Maxwell-Boltzmann distribution of the velocities.
 Thus, due the nature of these thermostats, Eq. (\ref{no_Maxwell_dist}) may not be seen numerically when such thermostats are used.
 An upcoming work will detail numerical results obtained when such thermostats are not employed \cite{Giorgi}.
 In a different arena, experimental observations of non-Maxwellian velocity distributions were indeed seen \cite{non-Maxwell}.
-Eq. (\ref{no_Maxwell_dist}) implying a non-Maxwellian distribution of velocities for a non-delta function $P$ differs with the configuration energy landscape approaches \cite{Cavagna,BB} for which a Maxwellian distribution is assumed.
-In the latter energy landscape approach, the effective potential varies yet the kinetic term remains invariant if the temperature or energy density is uniform for all basins.
+Eq. (\ref{no_Maxwell_dist}) implying a non-Maxwellian distribution of velocities for a non-delta function $P$ differs with the configuration energy landscape approaches \cite{Cavagna,BB,Goldstein} for which a Maxwellian distribution is typically assumed.
+In the latter energy landscape approach, the effective potential may differ from that present in the equilibrium system yet the kinetic term remains invariant if the temperature or energy density is uniform for all basins.
+By contrast, the picture that emerges in our description is more symmetric in the phase space coordinates of the system.
+That is, non-equilibrium fluctuations appear in both position dependent (potential energy) as well momentum dependent (i.e., kinetic) contributions to the total energy.
+Our below discussion of the translational velocity may be replicated to angular velocities (which, similar to the translational velocities, have also been experimentally observed to be heterogeneous \cite{rotation}).

-A trivial change of variables, renders Eq. (\ref{no_Maxwell_dist}) into a Laplace transform.
+A trivial change of variables renders Eq. (\ref{no_Maxwell_dist}) into a Laplace transform.
 Consequently, Eq. (\ref{no_Maxwell_dist}) may be readily inverted to deduce the conditional probability $P(\beta|\beta')$ from the experimentally measured velocity distribution $P_{T}(v_{i \alpha})$.
 In terms of the equilibrium temperatures $T'$, at any fixed temperature $T$, the conditional probability

 where, as in Eq. (\ref{Lf}), ${\cal L}^{-1}$ is the inverse Laplace transform.
 For our application, especially if the ${\cal PTEI}$ contributions are insignificant, we may make experimental predictions for all local observables in the supercooled liquid $\langle Q \rangle_{\sf s.c.}$ (Eq. (\ref{Qavglong})).
 That is, from experimental measurements of the velocity distribution $P_{T}(v_{i \alpha})$, one may determine $P(T|T')$ via the inverse Laplace transform of Eq. (\ref{no_Maxwell_dist}).
 This may then subsequently provide predictions for all $\langle Q \rangle_{\sf s.c.}$ (Eq. (\ref{Qavglong})) and general correlation functions of local observables.